Cricova: Wine tasting & the stunning underground city

 People working in the wine city

 One of the highlights of your visit will definitely be The National Oenotheque.
 This is actually a large area with more than 1,3 million bottles of wine.
-Each one of these bottles has unique stories.
+Each one of these bottles has a unique story.
 They are gathered from all over the world, and some of them are really rare.
 The undeniable pearl of the Oenothèque is the “Easter Jerusalem.”
 The “Easter Jerusalem” is a red wine bottled in 1902.
 The one you’ll see here is the only piece in the world that survived from a total of 400 bottles.

 Angela Merkel Private wine collection in Cricova